artikcloud/tutorial-python-WebSocketDevicechannel/readme.md

-# Tutorial Python WebSocket Device Channel
+# Tutorial Python device channel WebSocket

-This start code emulates a smart light connecting to ARTIK Cloud [WebSocket device channel (/websocket)](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#device-channel-websocket) endpoint.
+This start code emulates a smart light connecting to ARTIK Cloud [device channel WebSocket (/websocket)](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#device-channel-websocket) endpoint.
 By running this sample you will learn to:

 - Connect to ARTIK Cloud device channel WebSocket url
 - Receive Actions from ARTIK Cloud via the channel
 - Send data messages to ARTIK Cloud via the channel

+Consult [Python Firehose WebSocket](https://github.com/artikcloud/tutorial-python-WebSocketFirehose) for how to use Firehose WebSocket.

 Consult [An IoT remote control](https://developer.artik.cloud/documentation/tutorials/an-iot-remote-control.html#an-iot-remote-control) for how to build a real smart light using Raspberry Pi.